 Charts may be opened by clicking on the arrow shown on the Dashboard.
 The arrow will turn when the Charts are open.
 The same arrow may be used to hide the Charts again.

 This allows the Charts to be detached from the main window, which may be useful for viewing details of Surfaces and Façades in larger models or for collapsing the main window and providing a larger screen area to view or work on the Revit model.
+Moving the Chart close to the main window will redock or you may use the chain symbol in the top right corner to redock the Charts window.

 The undocked Chart window may also be resized by dragging the lower right corner of the Charts window.

-The charts will display relevant information for the Surface(s) or Façade(s) currently selected.
+The Charts will display relevant information for the Surface(s) or Façade(s) currently selected.
 Clicking on a bar on the graph will provide more detail on the Percentage Glazing/Solar Load/Daylighting for that Surface or Façade.
 To navigate back to a graph displaying all Facades, click the blue arrow in the top right corner.
 This will return you to the overall Chart.

 You may make selections from the Chart itself or from the Facades/Surfaces list in the Facade Navigator.
 This will define what is displayed in the Charts.